 If you’re looking for a SUPER easy pie recipe to add to your Thanksgiving menu, this is it!
 There’s hardly any work required and it’s seriously so delicious.
 This recipe also works great year round, too!
 If you have a non-cake lover, this would make a fun birthday tradition.

-This cookie pie is SO easy to make and is a family favorite!
+This chocolate chip cookie pie is SO easy to make and is a family favorite!
 My kids don’t especially love pie for holiday dinners so I always make this one for the kids and they absolutely LOVE it.
 The adults always end up grabbing a slice too, because who can resist a chocolate chip cookie baked in a pie crust that is filled with caramel?
-Not me!

 Find the printable recipe below.